octree-nn/ocnn-pytorch/README.md

 ## Updates

-- **2026.01.08**: I plan to incorporate Triton to accelerate octree-based sparse convolution in the upcoming release.
-Stay tuned! ✨
+- **2026.02.02**: Release `v2.3.0`, incorporating Triton to accelerate
+  octree-based sparse convolution in the upcoming release.
+OctreeConv is even **2.5 times faster than the latest spconv**!
 - **2025.12.18**: Release `v2.2.8`, improving neighbor search efficiency.